MMGuardian Review 2025: Will It Keep Your Kids Safe?

 Text messages

 MMGuardian monitors SMS messages the same way it monitors messages from social platforms and messaging apps — by scanning for troublesome keywords.
-However, unlike some parental control software apps, MMGuardian allows parents to read entire SMS messages, both sent from and received by your child’s phone.
+However, MMGuardian also allows you to read entire SMS messages, both sent from and received by your child’s phone.

 MMGuardian’s monitoring doesn’t just stop at written messages and content, either.
-With the proliferation of selfies and sending picture images, children online are more at risk for seeing inappropriate content than ever before.
-To combat this, MMGuardian offers Inappropriate Image Detection.
-This AI tool scans MMS messages and images saved on your child’s phone.
+MMGuardian offers Inappropriate Image Detection, which scans SMS messages and images saved on your child’s phone.
 If any photos or selfies are found to contain adults, an alert is sent to the parent app for parents to review.

 Email